nelsonpecora/quiz-text/README.md

 (*) Some questions might have a right answer (different-value) Answers might have different values than labels

-What about multi-select?
+What about checkboxes?
-[ ] Write multi-select (colloquially "checkbox") questions with square brackets [*] These can have...
+[ ] Write checkbox ("multi-select") questions with square brackets [*] These can have...
 [*] Multiple right answers, or just one
 [*other-val] They can also have different values than labels